 Prize4Life awarded the $1M ALS Biomarker Prize in February of 2011 to Dr. Seward Rutkove for the development of electrical impedance myography (EIM) which allows for a much more sensitive measure of disease progression.

-In October of 2010, Prize4Life closed submissions for the $1M ALS Treatment Prize, which was announced in 2008 and aimed to fill the drug development pipeline with promising therapeutics by encouraging researchers to extend the lives of ALS mouse models by 25%.
-Many of the teams who competed for this prize are continuing their research with the ongoing support of Prize4Life.
+The $1M Avi Kremer ALS Treatment Prize, which was launched in 2012, aims to fill the drug development pipeline with promising therapeutics by encouraging researchers to extend the lives of ALS mouse models by 25%.